Asher-MS/basic_C_Programs/README.md

 # Basic C Programs
-Some of the basic programs in C language.
+Some of the basic programs written in C language.